oletizi/avi-docs/src/site/docs/16.2/vantage-integration-with-safenet-network-hsm/index.md

 ====== ========== ============ ======
 1 156908040 par43 alive

-sudo /opt/avi/scripts/safenet.py -p SafeNet-Network-HSM-1 -c "/usr/safenet/lunaclient/bin/vtl haAdmin addMember -group 1156908040 -serialNum 156936072"
+sudo /usr/safenet/lunaclient/bin/vtl haAdmin addMember -group 1156908040 -serialNum 156936072
-sudo /opt/avi/scripts/safenet.py -p SafeNet-Network-HSM-1 -c "/usr/safenet/lunaclient/bin/vtl haAdmin HAOnly -enable"
-sudo /opt/avi/scripts/safenet.py -p SafeNet-Network-HSM-1 -c "/usr/safenet/lunaclient/bin/vtl haAdmin autorecovery -retry 500"
-sudo /opt/avi/scripts/safenet.py -p SafeNet-Network-HSM-1 -c "/usr/safenet/lunaclient/bin/vtl haAdmin synchronize -group 1156908040"</code></pre>
+sudo /usr/safenet/lunaclient/bin/vtl haAdmin HAOnly -enable sudo /usr/safenet/lunaclient/bin/vtl haAdmin autorecovery -retry 500 sudo /usr/safenet/lunaclient/bin/vtl haAdmin synchronize -group 1156908040</code></pre>

 Once HA has been set up, update the configuration to reflect this change.
 From the Avi Controller shell run the following commands.
 This will be automatically synced to each Controller in the cluster: